OpenDSA/OpenDSA/RST/en/Bounds/BoundLower.rst

 exist.

-Often the most effective way to determine the lower bound for a problem is to find a reduction to another problem whose lower bound is already known.
+Often the most effective way to determine the lower bound for a problem is to find a :ref:`reduction <reduction> <Reduction>` to another problem whose lower bound is already known.
-This is the subject of Module :numref:`<Reduction>`.
 However, this approach does not help us when we cannot find a suitable "similar problem".
 Our focus in this chapter is discovering and proving lower bounds from first principles.
-Our most  significant example of a lower bounds argument so far is the proof from Module :numref:`<SortingLowerBound>` that the problem of sorting is :math:`O(n \log n)` in the worst case.
+Our most  significant example of a lower bounds argument so far is the :ref:`sorting lower bound proof <sorting lower bound> <SortingLowerBound>`, which shows that the problem of sorting has a lower bound of :math:`O(n \log n)` in the worst case.

 The lower bound for the problem is the tightest (highest) lower bound that we can prove **for all possible algorithms** that solve the